telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 ## Independent Browser Instance Capture Not Working

+The independent browser instance aims to provide a sandboxed proxy in a separate browser window (Chromium-browser only).
+This way you can control what traffic is captured and in the same time you do not have to worry about having administrative rights for setting/unsetting system proxy.
+You still need administrative rights to run the preconfigured browser instance.

 **Observations:**
 - The Fiddler Everywhere application is up and running.
 - The **Browser** option opens a new browser instance.

 **Result**: No HTTP(S) traffic appears in the Live Traffic grid.

+**Solution**: See possible solutions related to working alongside [security tooling](#capture-not-working-alongside-security-tools) and ensure that you can run a browser with administrative rights.

 ## Terminal Instance Capturing Not Working

+The independent terminal instance aims to provide a sandboxed proxy in a separate terminal.
+This way you can control what traffic is captured and in the same time you do not have to worry about having administrative rights for setting/unsetting system proxy.
+You still need administrative rights to run the preconfigured terminal instance.

 **Observations:**
 - The Fiddler Everywhere application is up and running.